hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

 ### Option 2: Use `RealmRole` for defining roles in Keycloak

-- Good, because minimal effort is required to define role and include it in the JWT
+- Good, because minimal effort is required to define the role and include it in the JWT
-- Bad, because roles are at realm level, making it hard to support some topology
+- Bad, because roles are at the realm level, making it hard to support some topology

+*Note: This option is equally applicable as Option 1, depending on the required topology.*
 ### Option 3: Use custom user attribute for defining roles in Keycloak

 - Bad, because role abstraction is already provided by Keycloak.
 Engineering effort is spent to reinvent the same concept